 Indigo, nicknamed Japan Blue, is an important color in Japanese culture.
 This is why I decided to visit Wanariya, a shop that allows visitors to make their own Japan Blue items!
 (If you want to know more about Japan Blue, read our article: 4 important colors in Japanese culture).
 Follow me through each step of the making as if you were there!

 This is what a t-shirt dyed using aizome (the Japan blue dying method) looks like.
 Will I really be able to make a handkerchief looking like that?!

-The lecturer handed me a white handkerchief, marbles, rubber bands and plastic wrap!
+The lecturer has just handed me me a white handkerchief, marbles, rubber bands and some plastic film!

-These items are to make patterns on the handkerchief.
-This way of dying is called “Shiborizome,” or Tie-dye.
+According to my lecturer, I will have to use the previous items to make patterns on the handkerchief.
+This way of dying is called ‘shiborizome‘, which means ‘tie-dye’.

 Apparently, it’s the easiest way to creatively dye clothes.

 I have decided what patterns to make, but will it work with this messed up handkerchief?

 What, just water?!